NjokiOlima/s.pred_project/branching-tutorial/practice.md

 ```
 git version
 ```
-- If git version number is returned, then you are good to the next step, else follow this link [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install git on your PC
+- If git version number is returned, then you are good to go to the next step, else follow this link [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install git on your PC
 - Initialize a Git repository:
 ```
 git init -b master